Xilinx/SDSoC_Examples/cpp/getting_started/array_partition/README.md

 Board targeted by default = ***zc706***

-*NOTE:* The board/device used for compilation can be changed by adding the DEVICES variable to the make command as shown below
+*NOTE:* The board/platform used for compilation can be changed by adding the PLATFORM environmental variable to the make command as shown below
 ```
-make PLATFORM=<device name>
+make check PLATFORM=<board name> or make all PLATFORM=<board name>
 ```
 where the *DEVICES* variable accepts one device.

 ## 4. DESIGN FILE HIERARCHY
 Application code is located in the src directory.
 Application executable and hardware function binary files are placed in a folder which is flow specific.
 For emulation directory name is "emu" in case of hardware flow "hw"
 ```
-.swp
 Makefile
 README.md
 description.json